shaficse/Search-Engine/README.md

       ```
    2. Open your web browser and navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000).

-   3. Enter a search query in the input box and click the "Search" button/ press 'Enter' from keyboard.
+   3. Enter a search query in the input box and click the "Search" button or press 'Enter' from keyboard.

    4. View the ranked list of sentences that are most similar to your query.